Adriwin06/Ultimate-CommonUI-Menu-System/README.md

 The goal of this project is to make the ultimate game menu system that has everything you need, from a complete options menu (only graphics settings at the moment) that feature practically all settings that can be useful for normal and more advanced users including settings for common plugins/assets, to a beautiful main menu.
 And all of that free for everyone to use and/or contribute to save hours and hours of making a menu system that doesn't even necessarily feature as many options as this one.
 Everything is in Blueprint and is easily reusable/customizable whether you want to use it as it is or you want to build your own menu by using this one as a base.
 You can check out the WIP [Wiki](https://github.com/Adriwin06/Ultimate-UE5-CommonUI-Full-Game-Menu-System/wiki) for more informations.
 To make things even better, everyone can contribute, because the more people contribute, the better it will represent what the community wants.
 I will then create a branch with all community changes.

 ## Branches
-There are currently 4 different branches:
+There are currently 5 other branches:

 - [main](https://github.com/Adriwin06/Ultimate-CommonUI-Menu-System/tree/main): This branch uses Unreal Engine 5.4, it is the default branch and the one you should use if your game is not using the [NvRTX Branch](https://github.com/Adriwin06/Ultimate-CommonUI-Menu-System/tree/NvRTX) or the [5.3 branch](https://github.com/Adriwin06/Ultimate-CommonUI-Menu-System/tree/5.3).
 - [5.3](https://github.com/Adriwin06/Ultimate-CommonUI-Menu-System/tree/5.3): This branch is for peoples who still use Unreal Engine 5.3, but since it's an outdated Unreal Engine 5 version, it won't be updated anymore.
 Switch to the [main branch](https://github.com/Adriwin06/Ultimate-CommonUI-Menu-System/tree/main) for latest updates.